Best patio heaters – keep your garden toasty with these tried-and-tested picks

 Reasons to avoid

-If you want to opt for a more traditional heat source, then a fire pit can create a great focal point in the garden and provide warmth for late-night gatherings.
-It's also a great option for a larger outside space, as, unlike an electrical patio heater, you're not restricted to positioning it near an outdoor power socket.
-You can position this outdoor heat source wherever you can carry it to.
+If you want to opt for a more traditional heat source, a fire pit can create a great focal point in the garden and provide warmth for late-night gatherings.
+It's also a great option for a larger outside space as, unlike an electrical patio heater, you're not restricted to positioning it near an outdoor power socket.
+You can position this outdoor heat source wherever you can carry it.

-The usual downside of a fire pit is the smoke that they produce, with wood-fired flames tending to mean that guests can end up with a face full of smelly smoke whenever the wind changes direction.
-However, Solo Stove aims to eliminate this problem thanks to its innovative 'smokeless' fire pit range.
+The usual downside of a fire pit is the smoke it produces, with wood-fired flames tending to mean that guests can end up with a face full of smoke whenever the wind changes direction.
+However, Solo Stove aims to eliminate this problem thanks to its innovative 'less smoke' fire pit range.

-We tested the smokeless claims in our Solo Stove Bonfire 2.0 firepit review and were pleasantly surprised by the results.
-This medium-sized fire pit can warm up to eight guests seated around its 49.5cm diameter, but there are also the smaller Solo Stove Ranger 2.0 Fire Pit and larger Solo Stove Yukon 2.0 Fire Pit to consider, aswell as the super-cute table-top Solo Stove Mesa Fire Pit.
+We tested the smokeless claims in both our Solo Stove Bonfire firepit review and our Solo Stove Ranger firepit review, and both of our testers were very pleasantly surprised by the results.
+The medium-sized Bonfire fire pit can warm up to eight people around its 49.5cm diameter, but there are also the smaller Solo Stove Ranger 2.0 Fire Pit and larger Solo Stove Yukon 2.0 Fire Pit to consider, as well as the super-cute table-top Solo Stove Mesa Fire Pit.

 See how it performed in our Solo Stove Bonfire 2.0 Fire Pit review.